 - Honor your child’s emotions – As tempting as it is, a parent should never tell a child that “A Kindergartner should go to the bathroom without Mommy having to watch.”
 A child has a fear that a parent should acknowledge.

 - Be responsive to your child’s need for assurance – Always send the message to your child that you understand how he feels and that he is safe.

 - Give choices – This helps a child feel empowered with their situation.
 “Do you want stand or sit when you potty?“

-- Help your child through the challenge of overcoming his fear – I will go to the bathroom with JD as long as it takes.
-(Hopefully, my chaperoning will stop before puberty) I challenge him with standing by the doorway to the bathroom where he can see my arm.
-One day, he will just go to the bathroom alone because he knows I am in the next room.
+- Help your child through the challenge of overcoming his fear – I went to the bathroom with this child for months.
+I would challenge him by standing by the doorway to the bathroom where he could see my arm.
+One day, he just went to the bathroom alone because he knew I was in the next room.
+Yeah!

 - Praise accomplishment – “Wow!
 Look at you!
 I stood outside with my arm in the door!
 You are getting so big!“